temporalio/documentation/docs/concepts/what-is-continue-as-new.md

 All values passed to a Workflow Execution through parameters or returned through a result value are recorded into the Event History.
 A Temporal Cluster stores the full Event History of a Workflow Execution for the duration of a Namespace's retention period.
-A Workflow Execution that periodically executes a large number of Activities has the potential of hitting the size limit.
+A Workflow Execution that periodically executes many Activities has the potential of hitting the size limit.

 A very large Event History can adversely affect the performance of a Workflow Execution.
 For example, in the case of a Workflow Worker failure, the full Event History must be pulled from the Temporal Cluster and given to another Worker via a Workflow Task.